linux-system-roles/logging/README.md

 In the nature of logging, there are multiple ways to read logs and multiple ways to output them.
 For instance, the logging system may read logs from local files, or read them from systemd/journal, or receive them from the other logging system over the network.
 Then, the logs may be stored in the local files in the /var/log directory, or sent to Elasticsearch, or forwarded to other logging system.
 The combination between the inputs and the outputs needs to be flexible.
 For instance, you may want to inputs from journal stored just in the local file, while inputs read from files stored in the local log files as well as forwarded to the other logging system.

 To satisfy such requirements, logging role introduced 3 primary variables `logging_inputs`, `logging_outputs`, and `logging_flows`.
 The inputs are represented in the list of `logging_inputs` dictionary, the outputs are in the list of `logging_outputs` dictionary, and the relationship between them are defined as a list of `logging_flows` dictionary.
-The details are described in [Logging Configuration](#logging-configuration).
+The details are described in [Logging Configuration Overview](#logging-configuration-overview).

 ## Requirements